ichaparroc/minigoogle/README.md

 ### Prerequisites

 We need have http server, php and module for connect http-server with php.
 (Common LAMP server, but we only need php and http server).
-HTTP SERVER EXAMPLE: APACHE2.
+HTTP SERVER EXAMPLE: APACHE2.<br />
 We need clone the repository into a "www" folder, for use php.
-For example, "/var/html/www" in linux.
+For example, "/var/html/www" in linux.<br />
-Install make to run MakeFile if you need
+Install make to run MakeFile if you need<br />
-Download the pre-processed data: http://212.8.251.77/foodForTrie.zip And the pre-processed database: http://212.8.251.77/database.zip and unzip in the folder mini-google-web
+Download the pre-processed data: http://212.8.251.77/foodForTrie.zip<br />
+And the pre-processed database: http://212.8.251.77/database.zip<br />
+and unzip in the folder mini-google-web

 ### CLONE